-The Oslo Writers’ League has published four anthologies; the first two were released on Norway’s national day, the 17th of May, the first in 2013, the second in 2014, the third was released in October 2015, and the fourth in November 2016.
-They are available in both paperback and ebook formats from all major online retailers, with the most recent also available in hardback.
-A small number of paperback copies are also available locally (kr100 for previous years, kr150 for the current year), so if you live in the Oslo area and would like to purchase a copy, please contact our director, Zoë Harris.
+The Oslo Writers’ League has published five anthologies; the first two were released on Norway’s national day, the 17th of May, the first in 2013, the second in 2014, the third was released in October 2015, the fourth in November 2016 and the fifth in October 2018.
+They are available in both paperback and ebook formats from all major online retailers.
+A small number of paperback copies are also available locally (kr100 for previous years, kr150 for the current year), so if you live in the Oslo area and would like to purchase a copy, please contact us.
 All profits and royalties from the first two books will be donated to Utdanningshjelpen, a Norwegian volunteer organization offering scholarships to children and young people in developing countries, and the profits from the third and fourth to Save the Children.
+Proceeds from the 2018 anthology go to Dråpen i Havet.

 Some Shape of Beauty (2016, Grimbold Books)